Cars Brands that start with P

 Plymouth Logo

 Plymouth was not a manufacturing organization.
-It was an automobile brand owned by Chrysler, which it launched in 1928 to create its line of cars in the low-cost segment.
-At the time of its launch, only Chevrolet and Ford were leading in this segment.
+It was an automobile brand owned by Chrysler, launched in 1928 to create its line of low-cost cars.
+At its launch, only Chevrolet and Ford were leading in this segment.
 The features of Plymouth models immediately made the brand one of the best-selling brands, maintaining this position until the early 1990s.
-The brand’s lineup included concepts, cars, and trucks that featured the lowest price.
+The brand’s lineup included concepts, cars, and trucks with the lowest price.
 The brand was discontinued in 2001.

 Pontiac